 - Module 3 addresses the use of evaluations (assignments, exams, safeassignments) and the use of Blackboard’s grade center.

 - Module 4 addresses additional features, such as communication tools, groups, course reports, etc. Also covered are the processes necessary to re-use content from term to term: course copy/import/export.

-Faculty can auto enroll in the Bb Fundamentals training by clicking
+Auto enroll in the Bb Fundamentals training

 Self-Paced Designing eLearning Workshop